 There are computer programs available for both PCs and Macs that let you spoof GPS location.
 These programs usually work by connecting the iPhone or iPad to a computer via USB (or WiFi, if supported) and let you control the device location from your computer.

-- Download and install iSpoofer on your Mac or Windows PC.
+- Download and install Tenorshare iAnyGo on your Mac or Windows PC.

-- Connect your iOS device to your computer via USB and ensure that it’s unlocked.
+- Connect your iOS device (iPhone, iPad) to your computer via USB and ensure that it’s unlocked.
+If iTunes or Mac prompts you to download any update, go ahead and complete that.

-- Launch the program. iSpoofer should automatically detect and list your connected iOS devices within the app.
+- Launch the program. iAnyGo should automatically detect and show your connected iOS/iPadOS device within the app.

-iSpoofer is not the only app that helps you spoof your iPhone, iPad location with a computer program.
-Certain other iOS Toolkit apps, like dr.fone iOS Toolkit and ThinkSky iTools also support the virtual location feature. iSpoofer comes with a 3-day free trial period.
-If you want to continue using the tool beyond the trial period, you can upgrade to a Pro license, which costs $12.95 for 3 months.
+iAnyGo is not the only app that helps you spoof your iPhone, iPad location with a computer program.
+Certain other iOS Toolkit apps, like dr.fone iOS Toolkit and ThinkSky iTools also support teleportation via location spoofing.

 Note: There are certain iOS apps on the App Store which claim to fake GPS location on iPhone without jailbreak.
 These apps do not actually spoof the Location services but essentially just give you a map interface where you can place your GPS dot in a custom location, take a snapshot and share it with others.